 Tenure Track Faculty Positions

 The University of Toronto employs some of the top scholars in Sociology across a range of subfields.
 We welcome qualified applicants to peruse our current postings.
-If you’d like to know more about coming here as a faculty member, take a look at the Faculty Welcome booklet created for faculty across all disciplines.
+If you’d like to know more about coming here as a faculty member, take a look at the Areas of Research Expertise created for faculty across all disciplines.